The Australia-China Institute for Arts and Culture will leverage the existing and outstanding research expertise within the University.

 Institute for Culture and Society

 Distinguished Professor Ien Ang (opens in a new window)is one of the leaders in cultural studies worldwide, with interdisciplinary work spanning many areas of the humanities and social sciences.
 Her innovative interdisciplinary work deals broadly with patterns of cultural flow and exchange in our globalised world, focusing on issues such as: the formation of audiences and publics; the politics of identity and difference; migration, ethnicity and multiculturalism in Australia and Asia; and issues of representation in contemporary cultural institutions.

-She recently completed an ARC research project on Sydney's Chinatown in the Asian Century: from Ethnic Enclave to Global Hub.
-She chairs an Expert Working Group on Asia Literacy: Language and Beyond, for the Australian Council of Learned Academies' Securing Australia's Future program.
+Her current ARC research project is titled The China Australia Heritage Corridor (with Associate Professor Denis Byrne).
+She previously completed an ARC research project on Sydney's Chinatown in the Asian Century: from Ethnic Enclave to Global Hub.
+Ien chairs an Expert Working Group on Asia Literacy: Language and Beyond, for the Australian Council of Learned Academies' Securing Australia's Future program.